About Music, Drama, Dance, Performing Arts, Film and Screen Studies

 - EU Horizon 2020 Peer Review

-We currently have a total of approximately 25 PhD researchers from the UK and Ireland, as well as the rest of Europe, the Americas, and Asia.
+Our PhD programme is a key part of our research community.
+We currently have approximately 25 PhD researchers from the UK and Ireland, as well as the rest of Europe, the Americas, and Asia.

 Research Director: Dr Brian Bridges